raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 - It may be time to evaluate Windows Server usage.
 Migrating applications and databases off Windows could result in significant savings.

 ## Final Thoughts
 If saving money is your primary reason for choosing public cloud, scrutinize license costs carefully.
 You may need to engage an independent consultant.
-For some organizations, the business case for public cloud does not hold up—and licensing costs often tip the balance.
+For some organizations, the business case for public cloud does not hold up—and licensing costs can tip the balance.

 There are advantages to running an enterprise-grade third-party hypervisor that supports **physical core licensing and vCPU oversubscription**.

 Unfortunately, Broadcom has strained relationships with many customers and cloud providers. **Nutanix Cloud Infrastructure** is considered the closest to VMware in functionality and hybrid-cloud capabilities.
 Switching to **Nutanix AHV** may be a viable alternative, offering physical core licensing and oversubscription benefits both on-premises and in dedicated public cloud hardware.

 *In the future blog I’ll deep dive into SQL licencing in public cloud*